MarlinFirmware/Marlin/Marlin/example_configurations/FabrikatorMini/README.md

 It is prepared to work with the following modifications
 * RepRapDiscount Full Graphic Smart Controller
-* tinyFab Heated Bed MK2
+* tinyFab Heated Bed MK2 (http://tinyfab.xyz)

 It should work fine with stock printers without any modifications, too.

+# Instructions
+Copy the contents of this folder to the "Marlin" folder, overwriting any existing files in there.
+If you are not asked to overwrite any files, you have the wrong folder.

 ## Hotend fan not starting
 These configs will only start the hotend fan if a hotend temperature of 50°C has been